Alright. I’ll admit it before you guys beat me up for it.

-Speaking about this article, I’m pretty sure the excerpt scared you.
-Don’t worry!
-I’m not taking a chemistry lecture here!
+Speaking about this article, I’m pretty sure that the title got you worried.
+Well… Don’t be!
+Because I’m not taking a lecture on science here!

 Relieved?… Me too!
 ‘Cuz I’m no chemist or physicist!
 We all know what I specialise in, right?… Rambling my own thoughts!

-What I’m going to do is that I’m gonna take a page (a literal page, yes) out of our old, dusty Physical science textbooks and use it as a backdrop, so you’ll have to bear with it just… you know… Here and there…
+Today what we are going to do is that we’ll be taking a page (a literal page, yes) out of our old, dusty Physical science textbooks and use it as a backdrop for what we are about to look at next.
+So you’ll have to bear with it just… you know… Here and there…

 To begin with, following are a couple of statements to resolve your apprehension..

-- I swear!
-It’s just a FEW laws and definitions, that’s all.
+- I swear that it’s just gonna be a FEW laws and definitions, that’s all.

 - Are they necessary?
 Kind of… You’ll get it once I elaborate.